Step 1

 The N.C.
 Department of Transportation proposes replacing two bridges along Forestville Road (S.R.
 2049) over Harris Creek and Hodges Mill Creek in Wake County.
 Forestville Road is a two-lane road.

 The bridge over Hodges Mill Creek was built in 1978.
 The existing bridge is 75.5 feet long and 30.6 feet wide.
-It is being replaced by a new bridge that will be 130 feet long and 47.5 feet wide.
-This bridge, while safe to travel is considered structurally deficient and is approaching the end of its functional life.
-A bridge is considered structurally deficient if it is in relatively poor condition or has insufficient load carrying capacity according to federal standards.
+It is being replaced by a new bridge that will be 130 feet long and 50.3 feet wide.
+This bridge is approaching the end of its functional life.

-- Both bridges will include one twelve-foot lane in each direction.
-They will include a paved shoulder on the west side of the roadway and curb and gutter with a side-use path on the east side.
+Both bridges will include one twelve-foot lane in each direction.
+The roadway on either end of the bridge will include a paved shoulder on the west side of the roadway and curb and gutter with a side-use path on the east side.

-- The detour route will utilize Mitchell Mill Road, U.S. 401, Interstate 540 (Exit 20) and Buffaloe Road as shown on the map below.
+• The detour route will utilize Mitchell Mill Road, U.S. 401, Interstate 540 (Exits 18 & 20) and Buffaloe Road as shown on the map below.

 Detour Map